-Provide a cable according to the terminal of the device to which you connect.
+Have a cable according to the terminal of the device to which you connect.

 Terminal of AV Device Cable Used

 Video terminal AV cable I-AVC7 (optional)

-HDMI terminal HDMI cable with an HDMI terminal (Type D) (sold separately)
+I HI IIVII ferminai HDMI cable with an HDMI terminal (Type D) (sold separately)

-1 Turn the AV device and camera off.

-Open the terminal cover of the camera, and connect the cable to the PC/AV terminal or HDMI terminal.
+- 1 Turn the AV device and camera off. - Open the terminal cover of the camera, and connect the cable to either the PC/AV terminal or HDMI terminal.